ShaowuYang/idSLAM/src/backend/README.md

 Acknowledgement:

-The code by Sebastian A. Scherer from the below previous work is partially used in the back-end:
+The code by Sebastian A. Scherer in the previous work [2] is partially used in the back-end of the work in [1].

 [1] Shaowu Yang, Sebastian A. Scherer, and Andreas Zell.
 Robust onboard visual SLAM for autonomous MAVs.
 In 2014 International Conference on Intelligent Autonomous Systems (IAS-13), Padova, Italy, July 2014.